DonMVB/aws/AWS_Assoc_SAA_C02.md

 - You can use organizational units (OUs) to group similar accounts together to administer as a single unit.
 This greatly simplifies the management of your accounts.
 - You can attach a policy-based control to an OU, and all accounts within the OU automatically inherit the policy.
 So if your company's developers all have their own sandbox AWS account, they can be treated as a single unit and be restricted by the same policies.
 - With AWS Organizations, we can enable or disable services using Service Control Policies (SCPs) broadly on organizational units or more specifically on individual accounts
 - Use SCPs with AWS Organizations to establish access controls so that all IAM principals (users and roles) adhere to them.
 With SCPs, you can specify *Conditions*, *Resources*, and *NotAction* to deny access across accounts in your organization or organizational unit.
 For example, you can use SCPs to restrict access to specific AWS Regions, or prevent deleting common resources, such as an IAM role used for your central administrators.
+SCPs do not affect the root credentials, either console or API.
+An AWS Organizations SCP can be used for setting permission boundaries (Max Permissions) for the member accounts.

 # 3. Web Identity Federation (Added 9/28/2020)
 - Provide access based on a third party web based auth provider.
 An auth code comes to AWS, and it is traded for a temp access code.